tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 # Example

-The following is a sample of a file in this format, including secrets from a TLS 1.3 connection.
+The following is a sample of a file in this format, including secrets from two TLS 1.3 connections.

 ~~~
 # NOTE: '\' line wrapping per RFC 8792